MatthiasDeToffoli/Targets/README.md

 <Import Project="$(PathOfYourTargets)IncludeUnityDll.Targets"
         Condition="exists('$(PathOfYourTargets)IncludeUnityDll.Targets')" />
 ```
+the paths of the dlls to include is the ones of Unity 2019.3.13f1

 ## Copy files
 Copy one or many files in a specific folder, for example I use it for copy my librairies dll in my projects automatically just after the build.